 The low FODMAP diet is lower in fibre which can be problematic for some people and cause constipation.
 This means you may need to increase low FODMAP fibre rich foods and your water intake (2).
 If you are struggling with constipation after starting the low FODMAP diet make sure you consult with your dietitian.

-When do you test high FODMAP foods?
+When do you reintroduce high FODMAP foods?

 Are A Little Bit Yummy’s recipes safe for the elimination phase?